Bright people are always welcome to join our team!

 During his PhD he investigated computational approaches to silicon-based nanostructures in the group of Prof. Umberto Ravaioli.

-After his graduation, Alex worked 1 year as Research Scientist at Science Applications International Corporation (USA) and 2 years as Senior TCAD Engineer at Intel Corporation (USA).
+After his graduation, Alex worked 1 year as Research Scientist at Science Applications International Corporation (now Leidos) (USA) and 2 years as Senior TCAD Engineer at Intel Corporation (USA).
 Then, from 2002 to 2006, he worked as assistant professor at the Walter Schottky Institute of the Technische Universität München (Germany) in the group of Prof. Peter Vogl where he developed the nextnano++ software.
-Afterwards, Alex has been working for many years as software engineer for DrVis Software GmbH and as technical consultant in a patent law firm.
+Afterwards, Alex has been working for many years as software architect for DrVis Software GmbH and as technical consultant in a patent law firm.

 At nextnano, Alex is our expert on device physics, numerical methods and software engineering.